310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 You don’t have to tell me if it’s confidential, but — I feel like I’ve heard something like this before, so I’m sort of curious.

-If I remember clearly, he’s a famous idol who works solo, and goes by the name Hi… Hi-something[^1], wasn’t it…?
+If I remember correctly, he’s a famous idol who works solo, and goes by the name Hi… Hi-something[^1], wasn’t it…?
 {% endbubble %}

 {% bubble Subaru %}